 And don’t worry – no-one os perfect – everyone goes for the takeaway every now and then – after all a treat once ina while is always welcome!

 So Here Are Some Friday Night Supper Ideas

 1. Plan A Homemade Dish from the Freezer.
 During the week – make twice as much as you need for one or two meals and place the excess in a container in the freezer.
 This is great for curries, chillies and stews which can be reheated in a casserole in the oven (minimum effort) and is filling, tasty and comforting (which is what you ususally need on a Friday night.)

-7. Get A Bargain Supermarket Takeaway.
-When you go supermarket shopping, look out for fresh pizzas or boxed takeaway curries or chinese sets in the reduced aisle becuase they are near their use by date date.
+6. Get A Bargain Supermarket Takeaway.
+When you go supermarket shopping, look out for fresh pizzas or boxed takeaway curries or chinese sets in the reduced aisle because they are near their use by date.
 They freeze well so you can pop them in the freezer ready for a Friday.

 8. Pizza Bases at the Ready.
 Next time you make some pizza dough, make twice as much as you need.
 Shape the dough into rounds ready for the oven and freeze uncooked with grease proof paper in between.
 You then have your pizza base ready to load and place in the oven!

 Do share your favourite friday night dinner recipes – for an easy and relaxing Friday night!